josefs/DSL-tutorial/tutorialSlides.md

 It is inspired by the core language used in Feldspar, which has served us well for writing embedded software.

-The fact that we're using HOAS is inconsequential for this tutorial.

 The problem of having several constructor for primitive functions is solvable, but that's a topic for another tutorial